-- 21. On June 25, 2020, Hi-Crush Inc., the parent of Hi-Crush, filed a quarterly 10-Q (attached, in relevant part, hereto as Exhibit 2), wherein it provided a narrative of the enterprise's financial situation and expectations for the future.
-In particular, it described Hi-Crush Inc.'s decrease in borrowing base and its associated default under the ABL Credit Facility "due to its failure to be in compliance with the springing fixed charge coverage ratio financial covenant under the ABL Credit Facility."
+25. On June 25, 2020, Hi-Crush Inc., the parent of Hi-Crush, filed a quarterly 10-Q for the first quarter of 20204 (attached, in relevant part, hereto as Exhibit 2), wherein it provided a narrative of the enterprise's financial situation and expectations for the future.
+In particular, it described Hi-Crush Inc.'s decrease in borrowing base and associated June 22, 2020 default under the ABL Credit Facility "due to its failure to be in compliance with the springing fixed charge coverage ratio financial covenant under the ABL Credit Facility."
 10-Q at p.11 (emphasis added).
-In the 10-Q, Hi-Crush Inc. noted that the default "could result in the acceleration of all obligations and termination of all commitments thereunder at the option of the lenders" and potentially other Senior Note indebtedness becoming accelerated and due.
+In the 10-Q, Hi-Crush Inc. noted that this financial covenant default "could result in the acceleration of all obligations and termination of all commitments thereunder at the option of the lenders" and potentially other Senior Note indebtedness becoming accelerated and due.
 Id. (emphasis added).
-Moreover, it recognized that there was not sufficient liquidity to pay the \$450,000,000 principal amount of the Senior Notes (as described therein), "should they be accelerated" in the future.
-Id. (emphasis added). - 22.
-However, those debts were not accelerated.
-Instead, Hi-Crush Inc. and certain of its affiliates entered into a forbearance agreement and amendment to the ABL Credit Facility, whereby the lenders agreed to forebear from exercising default-related rights and remedies.
-Id.
-In turn, by avoiding acceleration, this forbearance agreement made it easier for Hi-Crush to continue paying debts as they became due in the ordinary course of business.
+Moreover, it recognized that there was not sufficient liquidity to pay the